Make Doll Shoes With a Custom-Fitted Shoe Pattern

-- Two Light Card Insoles - For shoes worn by a doll plain card is fine.
+- Two light card insoles: For shoes worn by a doll, the plain card is fine.
 If the shoes will be on display and not worn, you may prefer to use a patterned paper or fabric for the insole which will be visible.

 Test the Alignment of the Shoe Upper

-With the shoe upper in place over the doll's foot, check that the opening in the top of the shoe is centered over the foot, then proceed to glue the upper to the bottom of the insole as shown in the next photograph.
-Before you leave the glue to dry, recheck again to make sure the upper is in the correct position on the doll's foot.Continue to 10 of 12 below.
+With the shoe upper in place over the doll's foot, check that the opening in the top of the shoe is centered over the foot, then proceed to glue the upper to the bottom of the insole.

 Glue Shoe Upper of Doll Shoe to Insole

-If you wish you can finish the top of your doll shoe with a trim that matches the trim on the sole.
-For this pair of shoes, I used bunka in a color that would stand out as an example.
-You can also use fine ribbon, embroidery thread or twisted cord, fine leather lacing, or other trims.
+You can finish the top of your doll shoe with a trim that matches the trim on the sole.
+You can use bunka, a fine ribbon, embroidery thread, twisted cord, fine leather lacing, or other trims.

 To Trim the Tops of the Doll Shoes

 Run a fine bead of glue inside the open edge of the shoe upper.
-Beginning at the inside edge of the heel, apply trim so it is glued just under the edge of the shoe upper as shown in... the photograph.
+Beginning at the inside edge of the heel, apply trim so it is glued just under the edge of the shoe upper.
 Continue gluing the trim in place until you reach the point where you began.
 Cut the end of the trim at an angle with sharp scissors and overlap the trim start.
 Use tweezers to press the trim ends tightly together.

 To Make Straps

-Note: The beaded flowers added to the shoes in the photo above were made by adding tiny no hole beads or microbeads to the shoes while the clear "polish" layer I used to finish the shoes was drying.
+Beaded flowers can be added to the shoes using no-hole beads or microbeads.
+Add them to the shoes while the clear "polish" layer used to finish the shoes is drying.
 Doll shoes can be waxed with acrylic finishes or acrylic floor finish.

 You can tie tiny bows for the front of your shoes using a miniature bow maker.